SebastianLabadie/Patient-Data-Management-Challenge/README.md

 ### UI/UX
 - **Custom Components:** Reusable components like `Card`, `Header`, and `Modal`
 - **Error Handling:** Toast notifications for user feedback
+- **Keyboard Handling:** Currently using `TouchableWithoutFeedback` with `Keyboard.dismiss()` for keyboard dismissal.
+Note: For optimal keyboard handling, `react-native-keyboard-controller` is the best way, provides better performance and native keyboard events but requires custom native builds (seems too much for a challenge).

 ## Technologies & Libraries